 As you can see below, GroupTweet converts the contributors @mention into a Tweet from @BreakingNewsGT

 Easy as that, simply instruct contributers to include @yourgroupname at the beginning or end of their Tweets.
-You will noticed in this example, the contributor’s username has been replaced with their initials.
+You will notice in this example, the contributor’s username has been replaced with her contributor “signature” which is “Jenny”.

 If you prefer, you can hide the contributors signature so your GroupTweets look just like any other Tweet from your account.
 Simply edit your “Tweet Template” settings and select “Message Only”.